osoriomica/invaders/README.md

 	- Share score to social media.
 	- Report an issue link to write an email to developer.
 	- Option to add levels of difficulty (faster invaders, bosses, etc).
+	- If the user clicks on the shooter when the game is over, paused or not started, to animate the game options buttons to prompt the user to click on them (or to open a modal prompting the user to start a new game or to return to the homepage).

 ### Design
 The overall design is inspired by the original arcade aesthetic and Invader’s french street art installations (see introduction).